Romans 1

 καὶ ἤλλαξαν τὴν δόξαν τοῦ ἀφθάρτου Θεοῦ ἐν ὁμοιώματι εἰκόνος φθαρτοῦ ἀνθρώπου καὶ πετεινῶν καὶ τετραπόδων καὶ ἑρπετῶν.

-and they exchanged the glory of the invisible God for the likeness of a decaying man and birds and four-footed beasts and snakes.
+and they transformed the glory of the invisible God into the likeness of a decaying man and birds and four-footed beasts and snakes.

 Comments: